Wasted-Audio/ryukau_LV2Plugins/lv2cvport/README.md

 CV inputs of `Decay` and `Hold` will be full wave rectified by `fabsf`.
 Then added to the value set on GUI.

 CV inputs of `Level` will be simply added.

-## CV_ExpLoopEnvelope
-Exponential curve envelope with 8 sections for loop.

 ## CV_ExpPolyADEnvelope
 Exponential polynomial envelope.
 Note that this envelope resets to 0 for each note-on.